 Heading east after our rest/ferry day, we go through Fundy National Park and visit the Hopewell Rocks, unique formations created by tidal erosion that also are known as the Flowerpot Rocks.
 We travel through Moncton and go past the Big Lobster in Shediac on the way to to Prince Edward Island.

 Crossing over to Prince Edward Island

 Our ride leads to the Confederation Bridge to Prince Edward Island, the birthplace of Canadian Confederation.
 On the ride to Charlottetown there is a side trip to the birthplace of Lucy Maud Montgomery, whose Anne of Green Gables has become an enduring symbol of the Canadian spirit.
 We have a rest day in Charlottetown and time to visit the place where the Fathers of Confederation gathered to create the Dominion of Canada on July 1, 1867.
 You could also stop by Cows, perhaps Canada's best known ice cream shop.

-We leave P.E.I. by ferry to Nova Scotia and then cross the causeway onto Cape Breton, famous for its Celtic music, its hospitality and its scenery.
+We leave P.E.I. by ferry, returning to Nova Scotia and then cross the causeway onto Cape Breton, famous for its Celtic music, its hospitality and its scenery.
 You will see the scenery at its most spectacular from lookoffs along the Cabot Trail.
 We do a clockwise loop on the trail to reach Baddeck, where Alexander Graham Bell's summer home is now a museum and where Canada's first airplane, the Silver Dart, had its maiden flight a century ago.
 We'll have a celebration dinner in Baddeck as new and old friends head their separate ways.

 Fees are per person in Canadian funds

 Harmonized Sales Tax (HST) is in addition to above fees.
-A discount on this tax applies to non-residents of Canada.